stefnotch/vibrating-alarm-clock/README.md

 A little Android alarm clock that talks to a vibrator

 ## TODO:
-- Show "not connected" warning if we aren't connected
 - Snooze

 ## Extra stuff for later
-- Auto reconnect on (alarm)restart
+- Show "not connected" warning if we aren't connected
 - Better scanning interface and faster scanning
 - Show that connect button if we aren't connected
 - Warn on missing location (turned off) and better permissions management